kwaldenphd/world-wide-web/README.md

 By the end of this lab you will be able to:
 -	Identify the key features of an IDE
--	Use the Repl.it IDE to generate HTML pages
+-	Use the Repl.it IDE to generate HTML pages that include links, images, and tables
 -	Use the Repl.it IDE to generate CSS stylesheets to format your HTML pages

 ## Acknowledgements